symbolworks/sysh/README.md

 # Sysh

-**A symbolic shell for simplifying communication between users and applications**
+**A symbolic shell promoting simplicity in communication between users and applications**

 ## Motivation